FredHutch/community_groups/python_coding.md

-# Python coding group
+# Python User Group

-The Python coding group meets on Fridays from noon to 1 pm in the Coop Lab (M1-B406).
-All Fred Hutch and SCCA employees are welcome to attend!
+The Python User Group meets weekly to discuss programming, data analysis, and troubleshooting in python as well as dedicate one meeting a month to general software development; topics will be announced ahead of time.
+Bring your lunch, code, questions, and thoughts!
+Python coders of all levels of expertise are welcome.
+Contact the Coop (coophelp at fredhutch.org) for more information.
+Additionally, check out the #python-user-comm channel on the [Coop Communities Slack](https://fhbig.slack.com/) and our other training and community resources at [Training, Community and Finding Help
+](https://sciwiki.fredhutch.org/scicomputing/reference_training/).
+Current meeting schedules and locations are available on the [Google calendar](https://calendar.google.com/calendar/r?cid=Z2QzMGRsaWZyaTRmdTdoMTA0Y3VxZGowZGdAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).

 Please see [this issue](https://github.com/FredHutch/community_groups/issues/5) to add ideas for these meetings.